Code Enforcement Citations FAQs

 What happens if I don’t pay or appeal the citation within 10 days?

-You will be deemed to have waived your right to contest the citation and judgment may be entered against you for an amount up to the maximum civil penalty.
+You will be deemed to have waived your right to contest the citation and judgment may be entered against you by the Code Enforcement Board.

 What should I bring to the Code Enforcement Board Hearing?